Chair: Gerard Soffian, NYU Tandon School of Engineering, Brooklyn, NY, USA

-Vice Chair: Timothy E. Barnett, Troy, AL, USA
+Vice Chair: Timothy E. Barnett, Alabama Department of Transportation, Troy, AL, USA

 ITE Vision Zero Standing Committee: Statement of Intent